We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 - Have you written any guides similar to this one?

-Locations include Afghanistan, Australia, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Ghana, Greece, Ireland, Italy, Latvia, Mexico, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Russia, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, United Kingdom, and the United States (including Hawaii and Alaska).
+Locations include Afghanistan, Australia, Belgium, Brazil, Canada, Chile, China, Costa Rica, Croatia, Denmark, Finland, France, Germany, Ghana, Greece, Hungary, Hong Kong, Iceland, Ireland, Italy, Latvia, Mexico, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Portugal, Romania, Russia, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, United Kingdom, and the United States (including Hawaii and Alaska).
 By far the most remote location was the USS Carl Vinson Nimitz class supercarrier where one of our customers built the control panel while stationed.

 Interested in talking to other brewers using The Electric Brewery system?
 Feel free to visit our discussion forum.